Are Centauros exotic signals of the QGP?: Centauro explanations

-We estimated \cite{8} that the interaction length of the Centauro fireball in the atmosphere $\lambda_{Cnt} \ge 150$ g/cm$^{2}$ is in accordance with different experimental observations.
+{\centerline {\em Theorethical justifications of the long flightpath, i.e. stability question}} It was estimated in \cite{8} that the interaction length of the Centauro fireball in the atmosphere $\lambda_{Cnt} \ge 150$ g/cm$^{2}$ is in accordance with different experimental observations.
 This is an extremely long interaction length.
 It is about 1.6 times larger than that of a nucleon and about 35 times larger than that of a normal nucleus of a comparable mass number.
 The long lifetime and small cross section could be attributed to its very high binding energy and much reduced geometrical volume.
 The very high baryochemical potential and the transformation of the intial quark matter state into a partially-strange quark matter one, with increased spatial concentration of quarks due to the extra fermion flavour, result in an increase of the binding energy.
 Extremely large density and binding energy and the small volume may result in the formation of a (meta)stable state.
-However, the problem is open and according to our present knowledge rather far from satisfactory and quantitative solving.
-The main questions are: \begin{enumerate} \item {\em Radius (and volume) question}. \begin{itemize} \item The long penetration length of the Centauro fireball through the atmosphere suggests the small geometrical cross section of that object, i.e. very small radius.
-Assuming, in accordance with the results of cosmic ray experiments, the average interaction mean free path of nucleons with the air nuclei being $\langle \lambda_{p-air}\rangle = 110$ g/cm$^{2}$ and $\langle \lambda_{n-air} \rangle = 75$ g/cm$^{2}$ for protons and neutrons respectively we can easily estimate that the ratio of the radius of a nucleon to the radius of the Centauro fireball should be:
+However, the problem is opened and according to our present knowledge rather far from satisfactory and quantitative solving.
+The main questions are: 1. {\em Radius (and volume) question}. \begin{itemize} \item The long penetration length of the Centauro fireball through the atmosphere suggests the small geometrical cross section of that object, i.e. very small radius.
+Comparing the values of the average interaction mean free path of nucleons in the air with that for the Centauro fireball one can expect that $R_{Cnt} \sim $ 0.9 fm and $r_{0}^{Cnt} \sim$ 0.22 fm (for A = 75).
+Thus, the Centauro fireball radius could be about 5.5 times smaller than that of a normal nucleus of corresponding A. \item Another estimate of the Centauro fireball radius can be done by using its volume value, $V_{Cnt} \simeq 75$ fm$^{3}$ as obtained in \cite{Panagiotou}.
+Assuming the spherical shape of the fireball one gets $R_{Cnt} = 2.6 $ fm and $r_{0}^{Cnt} = 0.62$ fm.
+These values seem to be overestimated in comparison with the previous ones. \item Another estimate taken from \cite{Panagiotou_Note} gives $R_{Cnt}=1.86 \pm 0.36$ fm and $r_{0}^{Cnt}$ = 0.44 $\pm$ 0.08 fm. \end{itemize} Different estimates locate the Centauro fireball radius in the wide range: $R_{Cnt} \sim 0.9-2.6$ fm and $r_{0}^{Cnt} \sim 0.22 -0.62 $ fm.
+2. {\em Stability curves}.